notpeelz/ArgumentParser/CONTRIBUTING.md

 #### CLR Types vs. C# Types

-Granted, this one might strike you as odd, but the author prefers using CLR types over the C# specs-defined ones, but this is merely a matter of personal preference.
-There are, however, a few exceptions to this "rule":
+Granted, this one might strike you as odd, but the author prefers to use CLR types over the C# specs-defined ones, but this is merely a matter of personal preference.
+There are, however, a few exceptions:
   * types used in a local scope may use either the "short" form (e.g. `uint`) or the "long" form (`UInt32`)
   * the `String` type is always written as such, regardless of the context
   * explicit casts always use the "long" form